twill88/mimosa-requirebuild-module-include/README.md

 The `'requirebuild-module-include'` module configuration is a pointer to a directory of files to include, a list of patterns to match files for inclusion, a list of regexes or strings to prevent including certain files, and a list of modules in which to include the files.
 Each setting can be customized or overridden for each module.

+## Caution

+If you are using a module that dynamically creates files in your compiled directory, you may need to add a regex or string to the exclude array to prevent those files from being included in your modules.

+By default, if you name your dynamic modules ending with "-built.js" they will be excluded if you don't override the default exclude array.

 ## Default Config

 ```